 Technic for Tucson Periwinkle

 I came about this technic from doing a watercolor workshop with Skip Lawrence 13 years ago.
-As an artist Skip is passionate about teaching art, he loves making it, sharing it, talking about it, looking at it, and explaining it.
+Skip is passionate about teaching art as an artist, and he loves making it, sharing it, talking about it, looking at it, and explaining it.
 Skip has been at it since he was twelve.
 (Me, I started when I was 59.)
 There was never any doubt in Skip’s mind that he would spend his life in art.
 He says he is very fortunate to be able to say that.